When taking out a life insurance policy, it’s important to consider who should be your life insurance beneficiary and the role they play.

 You should also consider having a contingency beneficiary, should a primary beneficiary pass away before or around the time of your passing (for example, in an accident).

-You should evaluate your beneficiary and policy at any major life event – for example, purchasing a home, having children, getting married, or at the death of a loved one.
+You should evaluate your beneficiary and policy at any major life event – for example, purchasing a home, having children, getting married, getting divorced or at the death of a loved one.
+Having life insurance beneficiaries up to date ensures your loved ones are taken care of financially if something were to happen to you.
+Remember, you can easily update your policy and beneficiary through myTAL.
+And if you have any further questions concerning beneficiaries, feel free to contact your Financial Adviser or the TAL team.